 But wait – there’s more!
 When the Weeble Circus came to town, you could join Wobbles the clown, ringmaster Bart, and Gina the trapeze artist for stilt-walking, trampoline tricks, and even a Weeble-shooting cannon.
 You could celebrate Halloween with the Weebles Haunted House, or, for the sports-minded, join the Weebles racing team in the Wobble race.

 Playskool eventually bought out the toy line, and their popularity began to wane as they became more modernized.
 The traditional family was replaced with recognizable characters sitting on rounded bottoms.
 Later, the clear egg shell was changed to a more childlike drawing on colored eggs, and that was replaced with a new sculptural relief-style body.

 Sure, they still occupy store shelves and still sell in respectable numbers, but they bear little resemblance to their proud ancestors, a shell of their former self, as it were. with their positive attitudes and unfailing resolve to remain upright, Weebles were role models to a generation.

-If you were the proud owner of a few Weebles back in the 70s, perhaps even a few of the well-remembered playsets, we’d love to hear all about it in our comments section below.
+If you were the proud owner of a few Weebles back in the 70s, perhaps even a few of the well-remembered playsets, let’s hear all about it in the comments section below.